internetarchive/fatcat/proposals/2020_client_cli.md

     ':'     Lookup specifier for entity (eg, external identifier like `doi:10.123/abc`)

     '='     Assign field to value in create or update contexts.
-Non-string values often can be infered by field type
+Non-string values often can be inferred by field type

     ':='    Assign field to non-string value in create or update contexts